espressif/idf-eclipse-plugin/README.md

 ![](docs/images/export_log.png)

 ## Console View Log

 The Console View provides all the warnings and errors related to the current running process or build.
 To access the console view.

 From the menu bar, `Window` > `Show View` > `Console`.

 ![](docs/images/CDT_Build_Console.png)

 ## CDT Global Build Log

 Go to `Preferences > C/C++ > Build > Logging`

 ## Espressif IDF Tools Console

-The Espressif IDF Tools Console is part of Console view, this will be opened only during the installation of IDF tools from the Eclipse.
+The Espressif IDF Tools Console is part of the Console view, this will be opened only during the installation of IDF tools from the Eclipse.

 If you encounter any issue while installing the IDF tools using `Espressif` > `ESP-IDF Tools Manager` > `Install tools`, please check the Espressif IDF Tools Console to see the errors reported.